barumau/pandunia/english/109_jumla_bina.md

 #### Modification with noun phrases

-Another way to use these particles is to connect an adjective or other words with a noun.
+One way to use these particles is to connect an adjective or other words with a noun.
 It gives us more information about the noun, and the particle makes it clear in which end the main noun is.

 The modifier particles are useful for creating complex adjectives that consists of two or more words.